oscar-system/GAP_pkg/GAP_pkg_toric/README.md

 # GAP_pkg_toric

-This is generated wrapper package for the GAP package Toric 1.9.5.
+This is a generated Julia wrapper package for the GAP package Toric 1.9.5.

 ## Issues